Embedding in Recommender Systems: A Survey: Introduction

 One of the main challenges in the field of embeddings in recommender systems is the scalability of the methods.
 As the number of items and users in a recommender system becomes massive, the computational cost of generating embeddings can be a concern.
 To enhance efficiency and reduce complexity, various research directions have been explored for embedding-based recommender systems.
 At the forefront of this evolution within recommendation systems stand auto machine learning, hashing, and quantization techniques.
 Auto machine learning (AutoML) automates optimal machine learning solutions, streamlining tasks like model architecture design and hyperparameter tuning.
 In recommendation systems, AutoML aids in selecting suitable embedding sizes, boosting performance while mitigating challenges~\cite{zhaok2021autoemb}.
 Hashing techniques~\cite{weinberger2009feature} address the sparsity challenges of one-hot encodings by leveraging hashing functions for dimension reduction, minimizing storage, and computation.
 Quantization compresses high-dimensional embeddings into compact codes, curbing memory demands and enhancing efficiency.
 This process reconstructs original embeddings with minimal distortion, offering an efficient solution~\cite{jegou2010product,ge2013optimized,lian2020product}.

 Overall, this survey seeks to offer a thorough panoramic view of embedding applications for recommender systems.
 We will delve into three categories of widely utilized techniques for embedding generation, encompassing (1) collaborative filtering, (2) self-supervised learning, and (3) graph-based approaches.
 Furthermore, we will scrutinize integrating (a) AutoML, (b) hashing techniques, and (c) quantization methodologies into the embedding framework.
-Moreover, in each chapter, we demonstrate existing tools and unveil prospective pathways for future advancement.
-Finally, we will briefly showcase how embeddings are practically applied in different real-world recommender systems, providing a practical outlook on the methods discussed.
+Moreover, in each chapter, we demonstrate existing surveys and unveil prospective pathways for future advancement.
+Finally, we will briefly showcase how embeddings are practically applied in Click-Through-Rate~(CTR) predictions and Large Language Models~(LLMs) based recommendations, providing a practical outlook on the embedding usage.
 To the best of our knowledge, this paper represents the first systematic review of embedding techniques in recommendation systems.